Faculty of Social and Human Sciences: Departments

-The FCSH/NOVA delegates the operation of its educational offer to its 12 Departments, as well as the support for scientific and technological development and dissemination of culture in the fields taught.
+The NOVA FCSH delegates the operation of its educational offer to its 12 Departments, as well as the support for scientific and technological development and dissemination of culture in the fields taught.
 The development of this mission is secured by the faculty members associated each Department - tenured and visiting - supported by a secretariat.
 The coordination of each department is taken up by a Coordinator appointed by the Dean from the tenured faculty members.

 Research centres

 FCSH houses a total of 16 Research Centres, whose primary mission is the development of scientific research in different cultural areas of the social sciences and humanities, the education of researchers and the rendering of services to the community.

 The Faculty is the only higher education institution in the Social Sciences and Humanities field with its own facilities dedicated to research centres and to PhD's (ID building), strengthening the desired association between research and PhD programmes.